ericallam/docrails/guides/source/action_cable_overview.md

 The Redis adapter requires users to provide a URL pointing to the Redis server.
 Additionally, a `channel_prefix` may be provided to avoid channel name collisions when using the same Redis server for multiple applications.
-See the [Redis PubSub documentation](https://redis.io/topics/pubsub#database-amp-scoping) for more details.
+See the [Redis Pub/Sub documentation](https://redis.io/docs/manual/pubsub/#database--scoping) for more details.

 The Redis adapter also supports SSL/TLS connections.
 The required SSL/TLS parameters can be passed in `ssl_params` key in the configuration yaml file.